aliho3ein/slideShow/README.md

 - slideBase to ur base Div
 - slidShow to ur Div with all pics inside
 - slid to pic class
+- and change the number to another number